RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 Aboard the ship, in one of the lounges, was a fae and a dysphorium.

 The fae were the local intelligent species of Kaaldenvale, somewhat resembling the elves of Earth folklore.
 Unlike those nature spirits, they were built for killing, evolved from highly predatory mammals – they bore such features as retractable cat-like claws, razor-sharp flexible ears, and jagged rows of teeth.
 This particular fae was a relatively recent recruit to the Haelborne cause, specifically for this mission.
-His name was Limril.
+He announced himself Limril, and proceeded to blunder his way through various social situations with unasked-for factoids.

 The dysphorium were nothing like the fae.
 A population of thousands scattered across the cosmos, with nowhere to call home, they roamed realities, slaughtering thousands with the power of an unchained soul.
 There was nothing keeping it from committing mass genocide on a whim, except for a lucrative deal.